 2.2.8 A reference to a rule or schedule is a reference to a rule of, or a schedule to, these Participation Rules.

-2.2.9 A reference to a Participation Rule includes a reference to all of its sub-rules.2.2.10 Where general words are associated with specific words which define a class, the general words are not limited by reference to that class.
+2.2.9 A reference to a Participation Rule includes a reference to all of its sub-rules.

+2.2.10 A reference to dollars is to Australian dollars.

+2.2.11 Where general words are associated with specific words which define a class, the general words are not limited by reference to that class.

-2.2.11 The rule headings are for convenience only and they do not form part of these Participation Rules.
+2.2.12 The Participation Rule headings are for convenience only and they do not form part of these Participation Rules.

-2.2.12 The word “or” is not exclusive.
+2.2.13The word “or” is not exclusive.

-2.2.13 Where there is any inconsistency between the description of a Subscriber’s obligations in a Participation Rule and in a schedule to these Participation Rules, the Participation Rule will prevail to the extent of the inconsistency.
+2.2.14 Where there is any inconsistency between the description of a Subscriber’s obligations in a Participation Rule and in a schedule to these Participation Rules, the Participation Rule will prevail to the extent of the inconsistency.